sharish/ShimmerRecyclerView/README.md

 * Harish Sridharan - <harish.sridhar@gmail.com>

-Acknowledgements
+Used libraries
 ----------------

-* Facebook for <a href="https://github.com/facebook/shimmer-android">Shimmer Android</a> which lies as a base for this repo.
+* <a href="https://github.com/team-supercharge/ShimmerLayout">ShimmerLayout</a>: the library which achieves the shimmer effect in a memory efficient way.

 License
 --------
 The repo is released under following licenses

 <a href="LICENSE.md">Apache License</a> for ShimmerRecycler<br>
-<a href="FACEBOOK_LICENSE.md">BSD License</a> for Facebook's Shimmer-Android
+<a href="https://github.com/team-supercharge/ShimmerLayout/blob/master/LICENSE.md">Apache License</a> for ShimmerLayout